papalozarou/linux-setup/README.md

 Once completed, run subsequent scripts following instructions and prompts.

-When all scripts have been run, it's save to delete the repo with:
+When all scripts have been executed, it's safe to delete the repo with:

 ```
 sudo rm -R ~/linux-setup